Alice Kagawa Parrott

 Alice Kagawa Parrott (February 12, 1929 – September 11, 2009) was a Japanese American fiber artist and ceramicist.
 She spent most of her adult life in Santa Fe, New Mexico, where she established a reputation as one of the country's most important weavers, and opened one of Santa Fe's first shops devoted weaving and crafts.

 Early life

 Education

-Born in Honolulu, Hawaii, to Takato and Isono Kagawa, a Japanese immigrant couple, Kagawa was the youngest of six children.
-After graduating from the University of Hawaii at Manoa in 1952 she began attending the Cranbrook Academy of Art in Bloomfield Hills, Michigan, where she studied weaving with Marianne Strengell and minored in ceramics with Maija Grotell.At Cranbrook she began a lifelong friendship with fellow Hawaiian artist Toshiko Takaezu.
+Born in Honolulu, Hawaiʻi, to Takato and Isono Kagawa, a Japanese immigrant couple, Kagawa was the youngest of six children.
+After graduating from the University of Hawaiʻi at Mānoa in 1952 she began attending the Cranbrook Academy of Art in Bloomfield Hills, Michigan, where she studied weaving with Marianne Strengell and minored in ceramics with Maija Grotell.
+At Cranbrook she began a lifelong friendship with Toshiko Takaezu, a fellow artist born in Hawaiʻi.
 During one Christmas vacation she worked, briefly, winding warps for Jack Lenor Larsen in New York City.

 Moving to New Mexico

 After graduating from Cranbrook in 1954, she moved to Albuquerque, New Mexico to take up a position teaching ceramics and weaving in the art department at the University of New Mexico.
 There, she was exposed for the first time to American Indian - especially Navajo - and Mexican weaving and ceramics traditions.
 Under the influence of local weaving traditions, Kagawa began spinning her own yarns with wool from Las Vegas, New Mexico as well making her own dyes using local natural materials.

 During that time she also spent time over the summer in Mexico, as well as studying ceramics with Marguerite Wildenhain at Pond Farm in Guerneville, California.

 Kagawa met Allen Morgan Parrott on a visit with her students to the International Folk Art Museum in Santa Fe in 1956, where he was an assistant curator.
 They married the day after school ended that year, and she left her teaching position.
 The newly married couple moved into a four-room adobe home on Canyon Road in Santa Fe, where they lived for the rest of their lives, adopting two sons, Ben and Tim.
 That year, Kagawa opened one of the first shops for weaving and crafts in Santa Fe, called The Market.
 At first The Market was simply the living room of her home on Canyon Road; later she moved into a commercial space on Palace Avenue next to the Shed Restaurant.

 One of her first commissions was to weave woolen ponchos for the ushers at the Santa Fe Opera.